juergenweb/FrontendForms/README.md

 ![Dashboard page](https://github.com/juergenweb/FrontendForms/blob/main/images/dashboard.png?raw=true)

-By clicking the "Add/edit/delete questions" button you will be redirected to the next page which contains a list of all questions.
-This list is a data table with a little filter form to filter questions to your needs (fe status, question text, visibility on the frontend).
+If you click on the "Add/edit/delete questions" button, you will be redirected to the next page, which contains a list of all questions.
+This list is a data table with a small filter form that you can use to filter the questions according to your needs (e.g. status, question text, visibility in the frontend).

 ![Data table with questions](https://github.com/juergenweb/FrontendForms/blob/main/images/questiontable.png?raw=true)

-Just to mention: By default the table shows 10 questions per page.
+Note: The table displays 10 questions per page by default.
 If the number of questions is higher, the table will be paginated.
-You can change the number of questions/page inside the module configuration to your needs if you want.
+You can change the number of questions/page in the module configuration according to your needs.

-Each question is a page, so you can do everything that you can do with all other pages in ProcessWire.
-All the fields and templates for these pages will be created automatically during the module installation
+Each question is a page, so you can do everything you can do with all the other pages in ProcessWire.
+All fields and templates for these pages are created automatically during the module installation.

-If you want to edit or delete a page, click directly on the linked question text inside the table and you will be redirected to the "edit page" of this question.
-If you click "add new question", you will be redirected to the "add new page".
+If you want to edit or delete a page, click directly on the linked question text in the table and you will be redirected to the editing page for this question.
+If you click on "Add new question", you will be redirected to the "Add new page" page.

 ![Data table with questions](https://github.com/juergenweb/FrontendForms/blob/main/images/questionpage.png?raw=true)

-Beside the mandatory fields "question" and "answers", there are a lot of other optional field to add fe a description text, a notes text, customized error and success message and so on, but these fields are optional.
+In addition to the mandatory fields "Question" and "Answers", there are a number of other optional fields that you can fill in, e.g. a description text, a note text, a customized error and success message etc., but these fields are optional and therefore do not have to be filled in.

 ## How to install/uninstall the module

-This is a normal ProcessWire module so the install/uninstall of the module is the same as at all other modules.
-Go to the modules section, select the module "FrontendForms Manager" and install it at usual.
+This is a normal ProcessWire module, so the installation/uninstallation of the module is the same as for all other modules.
+Go to the module area, select the "FrontendForms Manager" module and install it as usual.

-After the module installation you find a new navigation link under SETUP.
+After installing the module, you will find a new navigation link under SETUP.

 If you want to uninstall the module, go to the module section too and click to uninstall the module.

 ![Module installation](https://github.com/juergenweb/FrontendForms/blob/main/images/installmodule.png?raw=true)

-ONE THING TO MENTION: Uninstall of the module deletes all pages, fields and templates too, which were created by this module.
-This means that all questions will be deleted and are no longer available after module installation.
-Please take this into account, if you uninstall the module!
+NOTE: Uninstalling the module also deletes all pages, fields and templates that were created by this module.
+This means that all questions will be deleted and will no longer be available after uninstalling of the module.
+Please keep this in mind when uninstalling the module!